noahtren/Cooperative-Communication-Networks/README.md

 Below are some ideas for future work.

 * Adversarial games.
-Working on adding a "Spy" generator that attempts to learn the same representations as the original generator and thus trick the decoder.
-Training would be similar to a GAN, but the "true" dataset is also a generative model.
+I'm working on adding a "Spy" generator that attempts to learn the same representations as the original generator and thus trick the decoder.
+Training would be similar to a GAN, but the dataset is replaced with a collaborative generator model.

 * Perceptual loss.
 Encouraging symbols to be perceptually different from each other via some external metric, such as a pre-trained CNN.